 The following information is relevant for environments with a provider zone only.

-An OAuth client (also called technical user) allows your application to acquire a token to access protected resources without the need of human user interaction.
-This is necessary for doing regular background activities (batch activities) within your application or if your application is not hosted behind Industrial IoT Gateway and therefore does not receive interactive user tokens in request headers.
-OAuth clients are defined within the provider zone of your environment and comprise a client ID and client secret, which allow to obtain a token using the client credentials grant (RFC 6749).
+An OAuth client (also called technical user) allows your application to acquire a token to access protected resources without the need of human interaction.
+This is necessary for performing regular background activities (batch activities) within your application, or if your application is not hosted behind Industrial IoT Gateway and therefore does not receive interactive user tokens in request headers.
+OAuth clients are defined within the provider zone of your environment and comprises a client ID and client secret, which allows to obtain a token using the client credentials grant (RFC 6749).

 Note